Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are important in her own life.

 - record a description of specific experiences that you are having, such as losing weight

 Journal entries can often stimulate ideas for new writing in the form of either fiction or nonfiction.

 Some Internet sites let you set up free blogs.
 Here you can type your thoughts, ideas, or research for other people to see.
 Some sites allow you to submit articles or creative writing for free.

 If you can’t afford a computer, this doesn’t mean that you can’t do online writing.
 A library that contains public computers can be very useful.
-There’s sometimes a time limit for computer use, so compose your blog entry or article on paper before you get to the library to save time.
+There’s sometimes a time limit for computer use, so it might be useful to compose your blog entry or article on paper before you get to the library in order to save time.
 Copying the article from paper should be faster than creating it.